 Entering the Mojave Desert, driving on dirt roads, and catching glimpses of the amber light playing with shadows on the mountainsides make you feel as though you’re traversing an entirely new world.
 The sight of rare Joshua trees instantly creates a sense of exclusivity, too, as if their branches are posing just for you.
-Heading through this desert floor is a dream come true for me; though I grew up in this very same desert, in a town not far away, the unique rock formations, unusual Joshua trees, and a widespread respect for this land make Joshua Tree stand out from the rest.
+Heading through this desert floor is a dream come true for me; though I grew up in this very same desert, in a town not far away, the unique rock formations, unusual Joshua trees, and widespread respect for this land make Joshua Tree stand out from the rest.

 Preparations